MrIBond/ChannelEngine/README.md

 3. Web Application and Console application use the same use case from the Application layer.
 So we don't duplicate any logic.
 4. Requirements say that I need not only to return the top 5 sold products but to change product stock for the same use case.
 This part violates the Single Responsibility Principle and Command Query Separation Principle.
 I don't like it but I followed the description of the task.
-5. I don't load orders page by page, but only load the first page.
-It is a tradeoff to save some time.
-Loading all pages is trivial.
 6. All my code is only for demonstration purposes.
 We can discuss all the missing elements in an interview.
-7. I did not have enough time to learn your API, probably I could use the wrong endpoints.
-I believe it is not a problem.
-I expected not to ask any question about the assessment, but implement it as I get it.

 As soon as it is test assessment and I have restricted time:
 1. I did not implement any error handling logic